Linda Crampton enjoys writing about ways to keep resolutions and maintain a positive attitude. She share tips that she

 I will lose five pounds in January.

 While goals for a new year should be attainable, research has shown that they work best when they are difficult rather than easy.
 For example, health experts often say that losing one to two pounds a week is the best method for sustainable and healthy weight loss.
 For a young and otherwise healthy adult, losing this amount of weight may not be challenging enough.
 A goal that is too easy isn't motivating and may not stimulate commitment.
 On the other hand, a goal that is too hard may set us up for failure.

 The nice thing about goals for a new year is that they can be modified over time and made more challenging.
 If someone aiming to lose five pounds in January finds that they actually lose eight pounds without excessive food restriction or exercise, the loss of another eight pounds could become their February goal.

 Set a Time Limit for Resolutions

 A year is a very long time to work towards a goal.
 It's probably better to set a goal for one month at a time, or even for a shorter period.
-Over a long period, interest in a goal and determination to succeed may fade.
-A shorter period for attaining a goal can provide gratification and encouragement for further success when the goal is achieved.
-In addition, if the goal isn't achieved within the short time period allotted, the person may feel that not much time has been lost and that it's worthwhile trying again or modifying the goal.
+Over a long period, interest in the potential achievement and determination to succeed may fade.
+A shorter period for reaching an objective can provide gratification and encouragement for further success when the goal is achieved.
+In addition, if the goal isn't achieved within the short time period allotted, the person may feel that not much time has been lost and that it's worthwhile trying again or modifying their plan.

 Spread Resolutions Throughout the Year